-To purchase shares directly from the Fund through its transfer agent, complete and send in the application.
+To purchase shares directly from a Fund through its transfer agent, complete and send in the application.
 If you need an application or have questions, please call 877-734-6278.

 All investments must be made by check, Automated Clearing House ("ACH"), or wire.
 All checks must be made payable in U.S. dollars and drawn on U.S. financial institutions.
-The Fund does not accept purchases made by third-party checks, credit cards, credit card checks, cash, traveler's checks, money orders or cashier's checks.
+A Fund does not accept purchases made by third-party checks, credit cards, credit card checks, cash, traveler's checks, money orders or cashier's checks.

-The Fund reserves the right to reject any specific purchase order for any reason.
-The Fund is not intended for short-term trading by shareholders in response to short-term market fluctuations.
-For more information about the Fund's policy on short-term trading, see "Excessive Trading Policies and Procedures."
+Each Fund reserves the right to reject any specific purchase order for any reason.
+A Fund is not intended for short-term trading by shareholders in response to short-term market fluctuations.
+For more information about the Funds' policy on short-term trading, see "Excessive Trading Policies and Procedures."

-The Fund does not generally accept investments by non-U.S. persons.
-Non-U.S. persons may be permitted to invest in the Fund subject to the satisfaction of enhanced due diligence.
-Please contact the Fund for more information.
+The Funds do not generally accept investments by non-U.S. persons.
+Non-U.S. persons may be permitted to invest in a Fund subject to the satisfaction of enhanced due diligence.
+Please contact the Funds for more information.